Long Expressive Memory for Sequence Modeling: Long Expressive Memory

 In addition to previously defined quantities, we need additional weight matrices $\bW_{1,2},\bV_{1,2}$, bias vectors $\bb_{y,z}$ and sigmoid activation function $\hat{\sigma}(u) = 0.5(1+\tanh(u/2))$.
 As $\hat{\sigma}$ is monotone, we can set $\bW_{1,2} = \bV_{1,2} \equiv 0$ and $(\bb_1)_j = b_y, (\bb_2)_j = b_z$, for all $1 \leq j \leq d$, with $\hat{\sigma}(b_{y,z})=\tau_{y,z}$ to observe that the two-scale system \eqref{eq:ode2} is a special case of \eqref{eq:ode}.
 One can readily generalize this construction to obtain many different scales in \eqref{eq:ode}.
 Thus, we can interpret $\left({\boldsymbol{\tau}}_{z}(\by,t), {\boldsymbol{\tau}}_{y}(\by,t)\right)= \left(\hat{\sigma}\left(\bW_{1}\by + \bV_1\bu + \bb_1\right),\hat{\sigma}\left(\bW_{2}\by + \bV_2\bu + \bb_2\right)\right)$ in \eqref{eq:ode} as input and state dependent gating functions, which endow ODE \eqref{eq:ode} with \emph{multiple time scales}.
 These scales can be learned adaptively (with respect to states) and dynamically (in time).
 Moreover, it turns out that the multiscale ODE system \eqref{eq:ode} is of the same general form (see {\bf SM}\S\ref{app:HH}) as the well-known Hodgkin-Huxley equations modeling the dynamics of the action potential for voltage-gated ion-channels in biological neurons \citep{HH}.

-In order to realize a concrete algorithm for our model, we propose a time-discretization of the multiscale ODE system \eqref{eq:ode}.
+Next, we propose a time-discretization of the multiscale ODE system \eqref{eq:ode}, providing a circuit to our sequential model architecture.
 As is common with numerical discretizations of ODEs, doing so properly is important to preserve desirable properties.
 To this end, we fix $\Dt > 0$, and we discretize \eqref{eq:ode} with the following implicit-explicit (IMEX) time-stepping scheme to arrive at LEM, written in compact form as,

 For steps $1 \leq n \leq N$, the hidden states in LEM \eqref{eq:lem} are $\by_n,\bz_n \in \R^d$, with input state $\bu_n \in \R^m$.
 The weight matrices are $\bW_{1,2,z,y} \in \R^{d\times d}$ and $\bV_{1,2,z,y} \in \R^{d\times m}$ and the bias vectors are $\bb_{1,2,z,y} \in \R^d$.
 We also augment LEM \eqref{eq:lem} with a linear \emph{output state} $\bom_n \in \R^o$ with $\bom_n =\cW_y \by_n$, and $\cW_y \in \R^{o\times d}$.